 Read moreA Digital Twin is a virtual replica of a physical object, system or process.
 It combines 3D modelling, sensor data and analytics to monitor, simulate and optimise real-world performance in […]

-Read moreThe digitalisation of industrial environments refers to the transformation of traditional industrial operations and processes into digital formats through technologies such as the Internet of Things (IoT), cloud computing, and […]
+Read moreThe digitalisation of industrial environments refers to the systematic transformation of traditional industrial operations, infrastructure, and processes into digital systems using technologies such as the Internet of Things (IoT), cloud […]

 Read moreDigitisation of cultural heritage sites is the process of capturing historical and culturally significant objects in digital form for preservation, research, and educational purposes.
 This can involve 3D scanning, photography, […]